Tam O'Shanter Inn

 The Tam O'Shanter Inn (colloquially known as The Tam) is one of Los Angeles' oldest restaurants.
 Established in 1922, it serves hearty pub fare with a touch of Scottish flair, and is known for its prime rib and Yorkshire pudding.
 It is located in Atwater Village at 2980 Los Feliz Boulevard at the corner of Boyce Avenue.
-Walt Disney was a frequent patron there.
+Walt Disney was a frequent patron.